Consensys/doc.goquorum/docs/HowTo/Monitor/Metrics.md

+---
+description: Using GoQuorum metrics tools
+---

-# Monitor node performance
+# Use metrics to monitor node performance

 You can configure a GoQuorum node to collect metrics that can be viewed in a visualization tool like [Grafana].

 This page explains how to configure a GoQuorum node to provide metrics and enable monitoring.